zali88/first-contributions/README.md

 <br/><br/>

-## Push changes to GitHub

 ## Submit your changes for review

-If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
+If you go to your repository on GitHub, you'll see a `Contribute` button.
 Click on that button.

 Now submit the pull request.

-## Where to go from here?

-Congrats!
-You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!